jonasseglare/geex/README.md

 Important or easy to implement:
  * Neat way of saving Java to disk *or* loading it directly with Janino (environment variable switch or something).
- * Copy extra examples from other code (router, cljd)
  * Short-form syntax for accessing methods and fields.

 Less important:
  * Strip away operations without sideeffects if they are not needed.
  * Unite identical pure operations.
+ * Contiguous arrays.
- * String concatenation
+ * String concatenation.

 # Contributions